quantombone/exemplarsvm/README.md

 Here is the readme for the ICCV2011 exemplar code
 Author: Tomasz Malisiewicz (tomasz@cmu.edu)
-Abhinav was here!`
-NOTE: do not distribute, the camera-ready version will be ready sometime in March, since this might change a lot

-It is a combination of:
-libsvm-3.0,
-fast blas convolution code (from voc-release-4.0), hog code (from voc-release-3.1), localization within a pyramid code (my variant of pedro's code from voc-release-3.1), initialize region from user-provided bb, mining hard-negatives with several mining queues (using linear SVM), non-maximum suppression to clean up detections, visualization of detection boxes, screenshot capture tool
+This object recognition library is a combination of: libsvm-3.0-1, fast blas convolution code (from voc-release-4.0), hog code (from voc-release-3.1), localization within a pyramid code (my variant of pedro's code from voc-release-3.1),

+initialize region from user-provided bb, mining hard-negatives with several mining queues (using linear SVM), non-maximum suppression to clean up detections, visualization of detection boxes, video processing

     % compiling stuff
     % mex -O -lblas fconvblas.cc

 %%%% Compilation instructions